yugedata/Options_Data_Science/README.md

 1. Most files in this repo are under maintenance, REFER only to mine.py, make_files.py, token_refresh.py, test_trade.py
 2. If you want stock data simultanously, run test_trade.py. it is not finished though
+3. The file paths in my code work for MacOS, if on windows you will have to edit all the file paths

 Description: